mattdifford/money-sos/pages/banking-current-accounts.md

     ### About current accounts

-    A current account is a bank or building society account that allows you to manage your spending on a day-to-day basis.
-Your salary can be paid into it, and direct debits and standing orders can be set up.
-Some current accounts pay interest on balances, offer cashback on spending and many come with an overdraft facility.
+    For most people, a current account is the building block of their daily finances.
+In fact, without a current account, it isn’t easy to get by in today’s world.
+It’s a home for your money, and the easiest way to manage your incomings and outgoings.
+But it can be more than that.
+Many current accounts pay interest on your balance, offer cashback rewards for your purchases, and can come with an overdraft facility, depending on your situation.

 ---